guillemontecinos/maquinitas/README.md

 maquinitas is a free/libre open-source software library for controlling hardware MIDI instruments.

-maquinitas is for everyone that wants to learn about MIDI, computer music, and wants to use software for manipulating , in both live performance and studio settings.
+maquinitas is for everyone that wants to learn about MIDI, computer music, and wants to use software for manipulating MIDI instruments, in both live performance and studio settings.

 maquinitas is a project by [Aarón Montoya-Moraga](http://montoyamoraga.io/).